baylanger/synology-api-cert-update/README.md

 Uses Synology API with the help of [N4S4/synology-api](https://github.com/N4S4/synology-api)

 Currently the scripts uses certificate located in a Docker swag instance running on the same Synology server.
-Planning to

 # Installation